Hometown - YA Fiction - Work in Progress

 than usual.

-team had lost four games.
+were playing, I had no idea how this team had lost four games.

-mistake of looking up there, someone had brought a noose.
+the mistake of looking up there, someone had brought a noose.

 It went from bad to worse in a